SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-22-cops-vs-masks-vs-us.md

 Well, quite a few things, maybe?

-I mean&hellip; it's brilliant and hilarious.
+I mean&hellip; sure, it's brilliant and hilarious.
 Also probably felony assault to use it on an unwilling subject.
 And, given the hyper-military, hair-trigger police you're likely to encounter (good cops aside, of course), it's likely to get you _shot dead_.